cnbbooks/lfe-casting-spels/book/part7/5-commands.md

 ```

 Look at that!
 No more state -- we're not passing it and we're not seeing it returned!
 The closures are taking care of that for us.
 We haven't abandoned the *functional programming way* -- our game code is still not mutating any data.
 We've just "hidden" the plumbing, as it were, with the raised floor of closures :-)

+Well, it looks like we're finally ready to play our game!